NSLS-II-BMM/BeamlineManual/_sources/intro.rst.txt

 The user experience
 -------------------

-The Ipython/bsui prompt at BMM is heavily modified to at-a-glance information about the state of the beamline.
+The Ipython/bsui prompt at BMM is modified to at-a-glance information about the state of the beamline.

 .. _fig-prompt:
 .. figure::  _images/prompt.png